NETponents/octoduino/README.md

 Now take your SD/microSD card and format it to FAT32.
 Then copy everything ***IN*** the *~/boot* folder to the card.
 Now you may add your own code files in the root of the SD card (see the documentation on how to name your files).
 Due to a limitation of the SDFAT library, your file names must conform to the 8.3 standard.
 This means that the name of the file may only be 8 characters long, and the extension may only be 3 characters long.

+Lastly, create a file at the root of the card called *lang.oct* and inside of it, put `pb`.
+This tells Octoduino to use the ParseBasic interpreter (the only one available right now).

 Now you get to run your program.
 Insert your SD card into your shield, then attach it to your Arduino.
 Make sure you have a serial console open and it is set to your Arduinos COM/tty port.
 Apply power and you should see your program execute.
 If you hit a bug, be sure to file an issue on GitHub with your system details.

 ## Contributing